Berwick, Victoria: Transport

-Berwick currently has 2 hospitals, Casey Public Hospital which is in the process of being extended, with a second St. John of God Berwick Private Hospital, opposite Casey Hospital on Kangan Drive.
-There are other clinics in the suburb making it mostly self sufficient for all medical needs of the residents.

-Housing

-In recent years Berwick has come up as one of the premium suburbs of south east as this is one the safest place to live in the victoria.
-The Berwick suburb boasts of broad roads, large lush green parks, good schools with excellent academic results, good shopping centers and hence housing demand has increased over last few years.
-The house value in Berwick has a median $713,382 and units are $505,223, which is one of the expensive ones compared to other suburbs.
+Berwick has a railway station and new bus terminus situated immediately to the south of the station.
+There is also a multi-storey car park for commuters, as much of the old car park was taken to build the new bus interchange.
+The old bus terminus is now car parking at the north of the station.
+Berwick railway station is a zone 2 station, that receives regular electrified metro services connecting the suburb to the Pakenham line's terminus – East Pakenham, and the greater metro network via Caulfield, South Yarra, Richmond, and the City Loop.
+There is one up (set down only) and one down (pick up only) service provided by V/Line directly connecting the suburb to the inner Gippsland terminus of Traralgon.
+Due to a restricted bus infrastructure, Berwick is a fairly car-dependant suburb, with 77.7% of people using a car to travel to work, compared to the Victorian average of 68.3%.
+The Princes Freeway, carrying traffic between Geelong, Melbourne and Gippsland, runs through Berwick with exits at O'Shea Road, Clyde Road and Princes Highway, where the eastern section of the Princes Freeway becomes the Monash Freeway.
+Work began in late 2020 to remove the level crossing on Clyde Road.
+This work was completed and Clyde Road was re-opened to the public with the new underpass on 21 February 2021.
+Berwick still has major road disruptions due to work from Kangan Drive through to the Monash Freeway interchange.

 Sport

 The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League and an Association football team called Berwick City Football Club.

-The town also has a successful cricket club known as the "Wickers" and later changed to the Berwick Bears that compete in the DDCA competition and a tennis club that competes in the BDTA (Berwick & District Tennis Association).
+The town also has a successful cricket club known as the "Wickers", later changed to the Berwick Bears that compete in the DDCA competition, and a tennis club that competes in the Berwick & District Tennis Association.

-Golfers play at the Montuna Golf Club at Guys Hill approximately 5 km from Berwick Village.
+There is the Montuna Golf Club at Guys Hill approximately 5 km from Berwick Village.

 There is also Little Athletics at Edwin Flack Reserve.

 Berwick Badminton is open to the public for those who are interested in the sport.

-The Berwick Leisure Centre, 79 Manuka Road, is a space inside of the Berwick Secondary College grounds, at which there are Gymnastics running, as well as a Trampolining program.
-Often, there are other activities, such as karate.
+The Berwick Leisure Centre is a space inside of the Berwick Secondary College grounds, at which there are gymnastics running, as well as a trampolining program.
+Often, there are other activities such as karate.